solarkennedy/xkyle.com/content/post/2019-01-12-being-a-great-engineering-mentor.markdown

 Give them the opportunity to surprise you.

-The other thing I do that really makes tasks much easier than they seem for mentees is "code hints".
+The other thing I do that really makes tasks much easier than they seem is "code hints".
 Giving them jumpstart into the codebase can turn easily change their mind from an intimidated "gosh, I don't even know where to begin with this" to "oh, there is the code, looks straightforward".
 An example might be in a ticket: